TF2Stadium/Frontend/README.md

 * Execute `gulp serve` and and a Webbrowser Tab should open.
 This needs a full npm dependency installation (`npm install`); using `npm install --production` will result in a missing module error.
 * Execute `gulp` or `gulp build` when you want to build the project.
 It will output the files to `dist/`.

+##Development

+After making changes, run `gulp lint` to check for common errors or whitespace formatting issues.
+Most simple formatting errors can be automatically fixed with `gulp lint-fix`.

 ##License

 Released under the [GPLv3 License (GPLv3)](https://github.com/TF2Stadium/Frontend/blob/master/LICENSE).